-Put 2 poles together side by side so they lay horizontal.
+Put two poles together side by side so they lay horizontal.
 Tie one clove hitch around both the poles to the left of where you intend to make the rest of the lashing.

-Do at least as many turns so that the lashing is the same length as the width of the 2 poles.
+Do at least as many turns so that the lashing is the same length as the width of the two poles.

-Do 2 frapping turns and finish it with a clove hitch on the end of one pole.
+Do two frapping turns and finish it with a clove hitch on the end of one pole.

-Note: You can place wedges between the 2 poles instead of frapping.
+Note: You can place wedges between the two poles instead of frapping.